jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_04.md

     git push

     ```
-1. Open a browser and browse for your github repository
+1. Open a browser and browse to your GitHub repository
-1. click the Actions page, you should see a deployment being triggered
+1. Click the Actions page, and you should see a deployment being triggered

 ### API